derekjgriffith/MORTICIA/morticia/doc/conventions.rst

 The axis harmonisation functions for `xray.DataArray` objects requires that all axes have numeric coordinates.
 This applies also to axes that would benefit from having text labels.
-Text labels would be more appropriate for axes such as spectral channels and filed orientation for MTF data.
-In the case of spectral channels (with axis label `chn`) will be channel numbers (starting from 0).
+Text labels would be more appropriate for axes such as spectral channels and field orientation for MTF data.
+In the case of spectral channels (with axis label `chn`) will be channel numbers.
+These channel numbers would normally start from 0, but in some cases, such as when using a sub-range of correlated-k band models (e.g. `kato` or `fu` in libRadtran) the channel numbers would be a range of integers.

 This curently applies equally well to timeseries.
-FOr incorporation in multi-axis `xray.DataArray` objects, timestamps must be converted to Julian date.
+For incorporation in multi-axis `xray.DataArray` objects, timestamps must be converted to Julian date.
 A list of labels for such axes can and should be maintained in the `xray.DataArray` attributes (`attrs`).